Associations¶

 - table is the primary key column of the base table.
 In the example above,

-Paris will use the column called user_id
+Paris will use the column called user_id (assuming user_id is the

 primary key for the user table) in the base table (in this case the user table)